All Guides About Start Here

 🏪

-The platform you list on determines who sees your business and what multiple you can realistically achieve.
-Smaller marketplaces attract flippers who lowball.
-Established brokers attract operators who pay more.
+Where you list decides who sees your business and what price you can realistically get.
+Smaller sites attract bargain hunters who make low offers.
+Established brokers attract serious buyers who pay more.

-Fee structures approximate — verify current pricing before listing
+Fees are approximate — check current pricing before you list

 3–6 months